markobogoevski/ImageSegmentationDeepLearning/README.md

 Result folders for CamVid and MSRC (using DeepLab) dataset link :
 Result folders for pix2pix link :
 Application video link :

+*** There was no way to insert the model due to its size, so a video of the application is provided alongside the code, but the .py file won't work because the model isn't imported.